 Patient Access Director Salary

 Patient Access Directors in the United States tend to have a good amount of experience under their belt — close to two-thirds have more than 10 years in the field.
 While pay runs from $50K to $119K per year, median earnings come to $83K per year.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Almost all report receiving medical coverage from their employers and a large number collect dental insurance.
 Most Patient Access Directors survey respondents are women (77 percent).
 Most workers in this position report high levels of job satisfaction.
-This report is based on responses to the PayScale salary survey.

 Job Description for Patient Access Director